kyagrd/coq-elpi-codespace/README.md

 2. Click on the "Code" button and select "Open with Codespaces".
 3. If you don't have a Codespace already, create a new one.
 4. The Codespace will automatically use the configuration in the `.devcontainer` directory to set up the development environment.
-5. Once the Codespace is ready, you will have coq-epli installed and ready to use in the vscode web environment.
+5. Once the Codespace is ready, you will have coq-epli installed and *almost* ready to use in the vscode web environment.
    - Syntax highlithing for Coq-Elip script (`*.v` extension files) may not work right after the codespace setup.
 Just refresh the browser and syntax highlithing will start to work in the codespace vscode web.
+   - Downgrade VsCoq extension.
+Disable auto update for VsCoq and install specific version 2.2.1 of VsCoq.
+(See the [vscode doc](https://code.visualstudio.com/docs/editor/extension-marketplace#_install-an-extension) on how to install specific version of an extension)

 After launching the codespace, you are ready to run examples in the [Tutorial on the Elpi programming language](https://lpcic.github.io/coq-elpi/tutorial_elpi_lang.html).